MA Creative and Cultural Leadership

 Learn more about UWE Bristol's facilities and resources.

 As a successful graduate, you'll have the research and planning skills needed to undertake transformational leadership roles across a range of industries.
 You'll be highly analytical and strategic, with advanced communication skills.
 This will help you articulate and implement your knowledge of leadership in the creative and cultural sectors.

 If you study the course alongside your current employment, the skills and qualification you gain will help you improve your performance in your current role.
 You'll also improve your employability, enhancing your future prospects too.

 The innovative combination of practice and research in this MA means you'll be well equipped to pursue careers in both industry and academia.
 The critical skills you build on the course could act as an effective bridge to a DPhil or PhD.

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

-We are looking for highly motivated students with skills and experience in creative, cultural, arts and heritage sectors.
+We are looking for highly motivated applicants with skills and experience in creative, cultural, arts and heritage sectors.

-Usually applicants will have an undergraduate degree but applicants with other qualifications or professional experience are also encouraged to apply.
+Usually applicants will have an undergraduate degree and growing leadership experience, but applicants with other qualifications or professional experience are also encouraged to apply.

 For further information